Wotaker/AutonomousSailboat/README.md

 More details in the [document](https://github.com/Wotaker/AutonomousSailboat/blob/master/Project%20Overview.pdf)

+### Articles Folder
+This is where articles regarding ASV design and research are stored.
+Some of them are devided betweem construction and software&hardware folders, while others are more general.
+Easily the most important one is Biblia ASV where a lot of important ideas are explored.

 ### Setup
 0. Using conda (Miniconda)
 1. In cmd change directory to the one with .yml file